cynthiaswill/nc-board-game-reviews/README.md

 This is a **front end** API repo.

-It is a social games content rating, and discussion website, mainly built with React.js.
+It is a social games rating, and discussion website, with built-in live chat messenger and search feature, mainly built with React.js.

 A live version of this **front end** API is **hosted at**: